eed3si9n/eed3si9n.com/content/posts/isolating-plugin-classpath.md

 In the above, `packageBootstrapOutput` and `packageBootstrapArgs` are settings to construct the command-line arguments that will be passed in to Coursier CLI.
 The `packageBootstrap` task uses `Def.taskDyn`, or a dynamic task, which lets us compose tasks sequentially (our encoding of `flatMap`).

-The input into Coursier CLI is string arguments, and the expected outputs are files.
-Any console output it makes would automatically display to the terminal:
+The input into Coursier CLI is string arguments, and produces files as output.
+Its console output is automatically displayed to the terminal:

 ```bash
 sbt:isolation-root> app/publishLocal